realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 associated with any value and so we can omit the `<`_type_`>` specification.

-### Specifying the Grammar
+### Describing the grammar

-The next thing we need to do is to specify the grammar of a JSON expression.  `menhir`, like many parsers, uses _context free grammars_.
-You can think of a context-free grammar as a set of abstract names, called _non-terminal symbols_, along with a collection of rules for transforming a non-terminal symbol into a sequence, where each element of the sequence could be a token or could be another non-terminal symbol.
-A sequence of tokens follows the grammar if there is a sequence of transformations, starting at a distinguished _start symbol_, that produces the token sequence in question.
+The next thing we need to do is to specify the grammar of a JSON expression.  `menhir`, like many parsers, expresses grammars as _context free grammars_.
+You can think of a context-free grammar as a set of abstract names, called _non-terminal symbols_, along with a collection of rules for transforming a non-terminal symbol into a sequence, where each element of the sequence is either a token or another non-terminal symbol.
+A sequence of tokens is parsable by a grammar if you can apply the grammar's rules to produce a series of transformations, starting at a distinguished _start symbol_, that produces the token sequence in question.

 We'll start describing the JSON grammar by declaring the start-symbol to be the non-terminal symbol `prog`, and by declaring that when parsed, a `prog` value should be converted into an OCaml value of type `Json.value option`.
-We thyen end the declaration section of the parser with a `%%`.
+We then end the declaration section of the parser with a `%%`.

 ```frag
 ((typ ocaml)(name parsing/parser.mly)(part 1))
 ```

-For more complex grammars, you can improve the quality of error messages by adding extra `%type` rules for non-terminal symbols other than the start symbol, but a type declaration is required for the start symbol.

 Once that's in place, we can start specifying the productions.
 In `menhir`, productions are organized into `rules`, where each rule